-In terms of the Office of the Privacy Commissioner's information for agencies (Figure 1) our inscope questions are:
+In terms of the Office of the Privacy Commissioner's information for agencies (Figure 1), our in-scope questions are as follows.

+Purpose:

-- Purpose: - To enable patients to provide feedback that can be used to monitor and improve the quality and safety of health services, what non-clinical and demographic consumerlevel information do we need to collect from health care providers to send the surveys and then report the consumer feedback to health care providers in an actionable format? - Agency responsibility: - How will information be transferred to the service provider, Ipsos? - How will information be stored by the service provider, Ipsos? - How will information be made available to health care providers? - o How will we keep this information secure both in transit and at rest? - Fair collection: - Is consumer consent required for collecting that data? - Who will collect the information? - How will we ensure the accuracy of the information? - Justified use: - How will we use this information: de-identification, aggregation, analysis, presentation and publication? - Who will be able to access this information? - Will information be able to be used by a third party? - Appropriate disposal: - How will we dispose of the information?
+To enable patients to provide feedback that can be used to monitor and improve the quality and safety of health services, what non-clinical and demographic consumerlevel information do we need to collect from health care providers to send the surveys and then report the consumer feedback to health care providers in an actionable format?

+Agency responsibility:

+- How will information be transferred to the service provider, Ipsos? - How will information be stored by the service provider, Ipsos? - How will information be made available to health care providers? - How will we keep this information secure both in transit and at rest?

+Fair collection:

+- Is consumer consent required for collecting that data? - Who will collect the information? - How will we ensure the accuracy of the information?

+Justified use:

+- How will we use this information: de-identification, aggregation, analysis, presentation and publication? - Who will be able to access this information? - Will a third party be able to use information? - Appropriate disposal: - How will we dispose of the information?

-Figure 1: The Office of the Privacy Commissioner's conceptual diagram of information for agencies1
+Figure 1: The Office of the Privacy Commissioner's conceptual diagram of information for agencies